arkel23/vrdl/final/README.md

 ## Results and summary

-Our best model reaches an accuracy of 91.3617 in the competition using ViT L-16, batch size 4, base_lr 0.08, weight decay 0, gradient clipping above 1, and utilizing the whole 3k images for training (skipping validation), and using the last epoch for test.
+Our best model reaches an accuracy of 1.61553 (top 35) in the competition using ViT B-16, batch size 16, base_lr 0.08, weight decay 1e-4, gradient clipping above 1, with a split of 0.9 to 0.1 for training and validation, respectively, and using the best checkpoint according to the validation accuracy.

 ## Hardware

-The experiments with L-16 were run on a workstation with NVIDIA Quadro RTX 8000 with 48GB VRAM.
+The experiments with L-16 and larger image sizes (640) were run on a workstation with NVIDIA Quadro RTX 8000 with 48GB VRAM.
 The rest were run on servers with either V100 32GB VRAM or RTX 3090 with 24GB VRAM.

 ## Reproducing submission